LearnersGuild/learning-os/game/stats/README.md

 For example, if a player has worked on 3 goals and achieved an ECC of 2.2, 3.8, and 0.75 (respectively), their aggregate ECC is 6.75.

-## Preferred Goal Selection Percentage (PGSP)

-TODO: update with ranking algorithm
-Percentage of time that a player voted for a goal and got assigned to it.

 ## Lead Days (LD)

 Total number of days a player led a team in Deliberate Practice as a Team Lead